cloudnative-pg/cloudnative-pg/docs/src/samples.md

 Bootstrap cluster with SQL files
 : [`cluster-example-initdb-sql-refs.yaml`](samples/cluster-example-initdb-sql-refs.yaml):
-   a basic cluster with a bunch of SQL files executed during the bootstrap.
+   a cluster example that will execute a set of queries defined in a Secret and a ConfigMap right after the database is created.

 For a list of available options, please refer to the ["API Reference" page](api_reference.md).